gardener-attic/cnudie-transport-tool/README.md

 # Cnudie Transport Tool

+## Deprecation Notice
+Version `0.140.0` will be the final standalone version of CTT.
+The code has been integrated into https://github.com/gardener/cc-utils and further development will continue there.

+Migration to the new code can be done by installing the previously depended-upon `gardener-cicd-libs` (at least `1.2025.0`).
+Since the structure of the code was unchanged by the move, no further adjustment to the code using CTT-functionality should be necessary.

 ## run script outside of docker
 - install Python 3.10
 - checkout repos to local machine